ABOUT US

 Gearhart Golf Links is a public resort course with 18 holes of spectacular, links-style golf located in the town of Gearhart on the beautiful North Oregon Coast.
 Memberships are also available, and we are open for play 365 days a year.
 We are even open for “Free Golf” on Christmas Day, with a donation of canned goods for our local food bank.
 We welcome all golfers, of all skill levels, for a golf experience you won’t soon forget!

-COURSE VIDEO
+COURSE VIDEOS

 Welcome to Gearhart Golf LinKS